alexkartsev/googleMapsTesting/README.md

 # googleMapsTesting
-The app can clustering and routing, uses GoogleMaps, AFNetworking, also testing WYPopoverController
+The app can clustering markers on the map and routing, uses GoogleMaps, AFNetworking, also testing WYPopoverController

 Don't forget pod install